kernel-community/kernel/docs/module-4/consensus.md

 Minority views must be addressed, **with justification**.
 Simply having a large majority of people agreeing to dismiss an objection is not enough to claim there is rough consensus; the group must have honestly considered the objection and addressed fully all technical issues.

-In a [different article](https://breakingsmart.com/en/season-1/rough-consensus-and-maximal-interestingness/), Venkatesh Rao discusses how:
+In a <a href="https://breakingsmart.com/en/season-1/rough-consensus-and-maximal-interestingness/" target="_blank">different article</a>, Venkatesh Rao discusses how:

 > "Rough consensus is about finding the most fertile directions in which to proceed rather than uncovering constraints.
 Constraints in software tend to be relatively few and obvious.
 Possibilities, however, tend to be intimidatingly vast.
 Resisting limiting visions, finding the most fertile direction, and allying with the right people become the primary challenges."